 Really Uncover Your Prospect’s Pain Points

 Compared to a regular client, a whale-type prospect often will have more complicated planning needs.
 They may not be concerned with 401(k) rollovers, basic life insurance coverage, or simple tax maximization strategies.
-Their needs may be more in the advanced markets realm.
+Their needs may be more in the realm of the advanced market.
 This means digging deep to uncover their needs and pain points.
 Thankfully, if you use a serial contact strategy, you will naturally come to understand what matters to them and what they need.
 As you further the conversation, draw on your growing knowledge of your prospect’s objectives and challenges.

 Pay Attention to Life Events